oxylus-tech/oxylus/docs/source/guide/applications.rst

     - If specific :doc:`assets <assets>` are required append them.
 There is no need to declare an `Asset` for the project being built, and default :py:attr:`~ox.core.apps.AppConfig.assets` already provide what you would use.

 - views: you'd certainly use only one :py:class:`ox.core.views.base.AppView` subclass, plus Django Rest Framework viewsets.
+- urls: urls are automatically discovered by Oxylus at initialization.
-- setup up a Vite project into ``assets/`` directory.
-Soon will a tool come that will do the job for us.
-For the moment, just copy-paste an existing one.
+- assets: setup up a Vite project into ``assets/`` directory.
 - add application to django's setting ``INSTALLED_APPS``.